coderhs/hsps.in/content/post/amazing-emoji-keyboard-in-linux.md

 ---

 I am a developer who moved from Windows, to Linux, to macOS, to Linux.
-A typical developers joruney 😆.
+A typical developer's journey 😆.
 So moving from windows to Linux was over 13-14 years ago.
-I didn't much from the windows world other tham games and single executable files.
+I didn't do much from the windows world other than games and single executable files.
 But moving from macOS to Linux, has been a bit tough.
 KDE has been able to provide me with everything I want and more.
 The one thing that I missed the most was the emoji keyboard, with easy to launch shortcut.

-My usage of emoji was at its peak during macOS days, I used emoji for my communications, commits, function name and even terminal aliases. 😈 Not everyone was fan of my emoji usages, but i loved it.
+My usage of emoji was at its peak during macOS days, I used emoji for my communications, commits, function name and even terminal aliases. 😈 Not everyone was a fan of my emoji usages, but I loved it.

 <!--more-->